wpgaurav/dynamic-month-year-into-posts/README.txt

 I will provide instant support for all your queries or feature requests.
 Use [support forum](https://wordpress.org/support/plugin/dynamic-month-year-into-posts/) to ask your questions, request new features or report something broken.

+### Compatibility

-I will try my best to ensure that this plugin is compatible with every functionality plugin you use.
-Please create a support request and allow me some time.
+I use the plugin myself on [my primary website](https://gauravtiwari.org) and I try my best to ensure that this plugin is compatible with every functionality plugin you use.
+Please it isn't compatible with your stack, create a support request and allow me some time.

-Please note that many plugins strip shortcodes or disable rendering of shortcodes.
+Please note that some plugins strip shortcodes or disable rendering of shortcodes.
 In such cases, it's impossible to implement dynamic dates without rewriting the whole plugin code and breaking a couple of things.
 But still, I'll give a try.

+If you are using TablePress along with a cache plugin, like [WP Rocket](https://gauravtiwari.org/wp-rocket-review/), please clear transients regularly or disable table cache to see updated shortcode data.

 Help me with a positive review to keep the development going.